 “Oh, Percy?” the cousin said.
 “He’ll be at my wedding.”

-We showed up to Applebee’s separately.
-The hostess asked me if I was ready for a seat.
+The host asked me if I wanted a seat.

 “I’m just having a drink,” I told her.